talvorn/talvorn.github.io/wikidump/Psychic_Sect.md

 ## **Opinion of Other Sects**

-**Dark** - "They had their uses once, but since the Illaria Purges of 999AL, we have wisely avoided what is left of these power-hungry, soul-bartering fools.
-Do your job and kill the [Untaught](Dark_Sect "wikilink") when you find them."
+**Air** - "Bright, confident lights, their minds glow with the power of their self-assurance.
+Makes them easy to find and easier to read."

 **Earth** - "Far too obsessed with looking down, the [Grounded](Earth_Sect "wikilink") need to look up once in a while and